Vinegar: Folk medicine

-Since antiquity, folk medicine treatments have used vinegar, but no conclusive evidence from clinical research supports health claims of benefits for diabetes, weight loss, cancer, or use as a probiotic.
+Since antiquity, folk medicine treatments have used vinegar, but no conclusive evidence from clinical research supports health claims of benefits for weight loss, cancer, or use as a probiotic.
 A systematic review and meta-analysis later suggested it could help type 2 diabetics reduce insulin and glucose after meals.

 Applying vinegar to common jellyfish stings deactivates the nematocysts, although not as effectively as hot water.
 This also applies to the Portuguese man o' war, which, although generally considered to be a jellyfish, is not (it is a siphonophore).

 Some treatments with vinegar pose risks to health.
 Esophageal injury by apple cider vinegar has been reported, and because vinegar products sold for medicinal purposes are neither regulated nor standardized, such products may vary widely in content and acidity.

 Cleaning

 White vinegar is often used as a household cleaning agent.
 For most uses, dilution with water is recommended for safety and to avoid damaging the surfaces being cleaned.
 Because it is acidic, it can dissolve mineral deposits from glass, coffee makers, and other smooth surfaces.
 Vinegar is known as an effective cleaner of stainless steel and glass.
 Malt vinegar sprinkled onto crumpled newspaper is a traditional, and still-popular, method of cleaning grease-smeared windows and mirrors in the United Kingdom.

 Vinegar can be used for polishing copper, brass, bronze or silver.
 It is an excellent solvent for cleaning epoxy resin as well as the gum on sticker-type price tags.
 It has been reported as an effective drain cleaner.

-The use of vinegar in dishwashers and washing machines can cause damage to their rubber seals and hoses, leading to leaks.
 According to testing done by Consumer Reports, vinegar is ineffective as a rinse aid and in removing hard-water film while used in a dishwasher.
 According to Brian Sansoni, chief spokesperson for the American Cleaning Institute, vinegar "isn't very useful with stains that have already set into clothing, including food stains and bloodstains."

 Other household items and surfaces that can be damaged by vinegar include flooring, stone countertops, knives, the screens of electronic devices, clothes, iron water tanks, and rubber components of various small appliances.
 Common metals that can be damaged by vinegar include aluminum, copper, and lower-quality grades of stainless steel often used in small appliances.